This topic provides information about resolving issues that can occur when you configure SAML authentication.

 Signing In through Command Line Utilities

-SAML is not used for authentication when you sign in to Tableau Online using tabcmd or the Tableau Data Extract command line utility(Link opens in a new window) (provided with Tableau Desktop), even if Tableau Online is configured to use SAML.
-These tools require TableauID authentication configured when Tableau Online was originally provisioned.
+SAML is not used for authentication when you sign in to Tableau Cloud using tabcmd or the Tableau Data Extract command line utility(Link opens in a new window) (provided with Tableau Desktop), even if Tableau Cloud is configured to use SAML.
+These tools require TableauID authentication configured when Tableau Cloud was originally provisioned.